Reinoptland/coders-network/PLAN.md

 # Plan

-- Set up a route
+- X Set up a route
-- new component
+- X new component
-- We need a link
+- X We need a link
-- we need id of the post the user wants to read (but how? -> store it in the url)
+- X we need id of the post the user wants to read (but how? -> store it in the url, useParams)
 - We need the data from that post (fetch the post & its comments)
 - Store data in redux -> dispatch action, handle in reducer, use selector
 - Render